rosario/rosario.github.com/_posts/2013-10-9-london-hackers-guide.md

 * Double check if the aparment you've found is still available (**phone** the agency).
 * Be patient.
 It could take a couple of weeks before you find something nice.
 * Be fast.
 If you like it, tell the agents you want to take it.
 Note: typically you'll have to give a deposit.
-* **Pro tip** If you set an appointment with an agent, call them on the phone a couple of hours before the meeting.
+* **Pro tips** If you set an appointment with an agent, call them on the phone a couple of hours before the meeting.
 Letting agents *tend to forget* to call you back if the property is already gone.
 You'll spare a trip and save time.